 There will be at least one member of staff on the school premises at all times who has a current paediatric first-aid (PFA) certificate.
-Any member of staff who has sole responsibility for looking after a group of children will also hold a PFA certificate.
-All newly qualified staff with a level 2 or 3 qualification will be PFA trained.
 The school will organise PFA training to be renewed every three years.

 The school provides a staffing ratio in line with the safeguarding and welfare requirements set out in the 'Statutory framework for the Early Years Foundation Stage'.